chipxsd/stream-based-sync/stream-based-sync.md

 }
 ```

-On the synchronization logic side, `Sync.Client` just has to implement
+On the synchronization logic side, `Sync.Client` now just has to implement
 the method dictated by the `OutboundEventReceiver` protocol, this
 frees the `Todo.List` instance owner from responsibility of sending the event
-to `Sync.Stream`.
+to `Sync.Client`.

 ```swift
 public struct Sync {